hlship/cli-tools/README.md

 Each category has a sort order, which defaults to 0.
 The categories are sorted by this sort order, then (within each set of categories with the same sort order) by label.
-The sort order can be specified as the :command-category-order metadata on the namespace.  `net.lewisship.cli-tools` has a sort order of 100, so that it will generally be last.
+The sort order can be specified as the :command-category-order metadata on the namespace.  `net.lewisship.cli-tools.builtins` has a sort order of 100, so that it will generally be last.

 If you want to see the list of commands without categories, use the `-f` / `--flat` option to `help`.